scarface975/scarface975/README.md

 - 👋 Hi, I’m Aditya Ithamraju
-- 👀 I’m interested in IoT, Automation, Integrated Circuits and Robotics.
+- 👀 I’m interested in IoT, Embedded Systems and Machine Learning

 <!---
 scarface975/scarface975 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.